 Cabernet Sauvignon Wine Guide

-Cabernet Sauvignon is the most representative wine of Bordeaux, the most cultivated Grape on the left bank of the Gironda river, and also in Graves, which is located in the region of Mèdoc (south Bordeaux’s area).
+Cabernet Sauvignon is the most representative wine of Bordeaux, the most cultivated grape on the Gironde river’s left bank, as well as in Graves, which is located in the Mèdoc region (south Bordeaux’s area).

 Organoleptic characteristics of Cabernet Sauvignon

-Cabernet Sauvignon is a fine, sumptuous, and sophisticated wine that defies time and ages with magnificent elegance.
+Cabernet Sauvignon is a fine, sumptuous, and sophisticated wine that defies the passage of time and ages magnificently.

 Firm tannins give this wine a surprising body structure, and this is why drinking Cab is a unique and gratifying experience for all the senses.